confluentinc/workshop-tableflow-databricks/labs/LAB4_data_generation/LAB4.md

 ![Shadow Traffic running successfully](images/shadow_traffic_success.png)

-> [!WARNING]
-> **Resource Startup Duration**
->
-> It may take **5-10 minutes** for some cloud resources, like the Oracle database on EC2, to finish initializing and start running.
-If you get any errors where the cloud resource isn't available or listening, wait a few minutes and try again.

 ### Step 2: Review Topics

 After successfully starting the data generating process, follow these steps to see the data streaming into Confluent Cloud: